The E3 Program

 Education and training

 We undertake a range of activities to support consumers in purchasing energy efficient appliances.
 This includes engagement with retailers and tradies who have the direct interaction with consumers.
 Further, there is range of information and resources available on this website.
-Your Energy Savings also provides great ideas on how to save energy and money.

 Our policies can only make sense if considered in the global context, particularly given our reliance on imports.